-In May 2017, along with Natural Resources Canada, we released a report on climate risks.
+In May 2017, along with Natural Resources Canada, we released a report on climate risks and adaptation practices.
 This report includes the current knowledge about climate risks to our transportation sector and ways we can adapt.
 It is the first of its kind in Canada focused solely on the transportation sector.

 We are supporting the development of other measures outlined in the Pan-Canadian Framework on Clean Growth and Climate Change, including the: